AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

 Examples

-The following example demonstrates how to attach two ECS instance groups to an SLB instance:
+The following example demonstrates how to attach two ECS instance groups to a Server Load Balancer \(SLB\) instance:

 ```
 {